Fantom-Factory/afFormBean/readme.md

 html += "<form>"
 ```

-When the form is submitted, use `FormBean.validateRequest()` and create your form object as normal:
+When the form is submitted, use `FormBean.validateHttpRequest()` and create your form object as normal:

 ```
-valid := formBean.validateRequest(httpRequest)
+valid := formBean.validateHttpRequest()
 if (!valid)
     return render